JoshuaWise/integer/README.md

 ### Integer64.fromString(*string*, [*radix*, [*defaultValue*]]) -> *integer64*

 Casts a string to an `integer64`.
-The number is assumed to be [base 10](https://en.wikipedia.org/wiki/Radix) unless a different `radix` is specified.
+The number is assumed to be [base-10](https://en.wikipedia.org/wiki/Radix) unless a different `radix` is specified.

 If conversions fails the `defaultValue` is used instead (or a `RangeError` is thrown if no `defaultValue` was provided).